A Wonderful Ticket Buying Experience: Amtrack Reimagined

 Technically did 2 tests, as the 1st test did not provide enough usable data, so these are the results of the 2nd low fidelity usability test.

-5 participants clicking through a low fi prototype while their sharing screen over zoom in a moderated usability test.
+5 participants clicking through a low-fi prototype while sharing screen over zoom in a moderated usability test.

 To gauge how intuitive users actually find our new designs.
 Done so while they are in the low fidelity stage, to allow for greater flexibility in improvement.